Macrometacorp/docs/docs/cep/stream-worker-tasks/view-stream-workers.md

 ---
-sidebar_position: 40
+sidebar_position: 30
-title: Update Stream Workers
+title: View Stream Workers
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page explains how to update Macrometa stream workers.
+This page explains how to view Macrometa stream workers.
+You can view them either as a list or view details of a specific stream worker.

 <Tabs groupId="operating-systems">
 <TabItem value="console" label="Web Console">